Puiseux series: Newton–Puiseux theorem

 As early as 1671, Isaac Newton implicitly used Puiseux series and proved the following theorem for approximating with series the roots of algebraic equations whose coefficients are functions that are themselves approximated with series or polynomials.
 For this purpose, he introduced the Newton polygon, which remains a fundamental tool in this context.
 Newton worked with truncated series, and it is only in 1850 that Victor Puiseux introduced the concept of (non-truncated) Puiseux series and proved the theorem that is now known as Puiseux's theorem or Newton–Puiseux theorem.
 The theorem asserts that, given an algebraic equation whose coefficients are polynomials or, more generally, Puiseux series over a field of characteristic zero, every solution of the equation can be expressed as a Puiseux series.
 Moreover, the proof provides an algorithm for computing these Puiseux series, and, when working over the complex numbers, the resulting series are convergent.

-In modern terminology, the theorem can be restated as: the field of Puiseux series over a field of characteristic zero, and the field of convergent Puiseux series over the complex numbers, are both algebraically closed.
+In modern terminology, the theorem can be restated as: the field of Puiseux series over an algebraically closed field of characteristic zero, and the field of convergent Puiseux series over the complex numbers, are both algebraically closed.